Carnelian at a Glance

 Banded Carnelian (Carnelian Agate)

-Carnelian with visible agate banding patterns in alternating orange and white or orange and red layers.
+Carnelian with visible agate banding in alternating orange and white or orange and red layers.
 Combines Carnelian's energizing properties with Agate's stabilizing influence.

 Notable Origins